antonseitz/PS_Firewall_block_attacks/README.md

 # PS_Firewall_attacker_block

-- [x] Finish my changes
-- [ ] Push my commits to GitHub
-- [ ] Open a pull request
+- [ ] TODO: create setup.ps1 which creates a regulary task in scheduler

 # find_attacker_and_block.ps1

 searches eventlog for attacker IPs in last x hours and put this IPs to an blocking firewall rule .
-TODO: create setup.ps1 which creates a regulary task in scheduler

 ## get-ip-location.ps1